wg21908/linux/docs/linux-kernel-development/DEV_ENV_SETUP.md

 ## Development Environment

 ### Assumptions:
-- gdb and qemu are installed on Linux from Scratch (LFS) host.
+- gdb, qemu, and busybox are installed on Linux from Scratch (LFS) host.

 ### FYIs:
 - GDB is the C++ debugger